What we agree on

 Sacraments

 Church rituals that give us special grace.
+As mentioned above, not all denominations practice all of the same Sacraments.

 Relics